 - Course objectives

-- At the end of this course, students will be able to understand and explain the nature of basic processes taking place within animal cells, and to correctly interpret their significance for physiological processes in animal tissues, organs and whole organism.
-In particular, student will understand the dynamics of these processes and their potential disruption in pathophysiology.
+- The goal of this course is to enable students to understand and explain the nature of basic processes taking place within animal cells, and to correctly interpret their significance for physiological processes in animal tissues, organs and whole organism.
+In particular, student will understand the basic structures and processes underlying physiological functions of animal cell.

 - 1) STRUCTURE OF ANIMAL CELLS: basic overview of structural features of animal cells, with a particular focus on dynamics of specialized cell structures and cell compartmentalization; specialized types of animal cells; overview of specialized cell organelles important for physiological regulations.